orgua/shepherd_v2_planning/99_open_tasks.rst

 - Hardware
    - nodes powered and controllable via POE
+      - already available: 20 external PoE-Splitter and 24 Port Zyxel Ethernet-Switch (with PoE)
    - how to control distant long-Range-Nodes
-      - mobile network for control backchannel, or just scheduled via pre-configuration
+      - idea 1: mobile network for control back-channel
-   - Cape-ID or Node-ID could be coded in hardware (Resistor-bridges would be human readable, flashstorage can also contain calibration-data
+      - idea 2: scheduled via pre-configuration (and access to time-base)
-   - variable TX-Power for multi-hop → is it enough to change firmware or do we need attenuation
+   - variable TX-Power for multi-hop → is it enough to change firmware or do we need (programmable) attenuation?
+      - input from kai: firmware should suffice
    - should the gpios to target be individual switchable (connected, disconnected)
+      - input from kai: no requirement, but current IC supports it (TI TXB03)
    - 2x2x25 Pin-Header between beaglebone and Shepherd-cape is hard to (dis)assemble -> is there a need to forward all pins (additional cape)?
       - improvement 1: used pins don't have to be forwarded
       - improvement 2: do not forward at all -> capelets and targets get connected by better mezzanine-connector
+      - input from kai: gold plated pins should be easier to handle
+   - are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
+   - does target-cape benefit from vinSHT+/-? seems like a noise-source
 - Software
    - how dynamic do Nodes have to react on current environment (network access, gps attached)
-      - i.e. system start → look for GPS and network → decide which role is used
+      - i.e. system start → look for GPS and network → decide which role is used -> input from kai: nodes don't have to be dynamic, can be reconfigured manually. currently done by ansible, roles per node, infrastructure service
+   - do all targets get the same firmware, is it precompiled? is it already individualized, or do we have to change IDs in binary?

 Testbed
 -------